LAST EDIT April 2, 2017

 Your knowledge of these standards will prove helpful as you complete the lighting section of the survey.
-Recent version are rather expensive so you may want to search local libraries or purchase an more affordable albeit dated version online at Amazon or eBay.
+Recent versions are rather expensive so you may want to search local libraries or purchase a more affordable albeit dated version online at Amazon or eBay.

-It’s also a good idea to become familiar with local city ordinance as they pertain to lighting, alarm systems, fire safety standards, signage, fencing and landscaping and other items in the survey.
-Most cities publish these ordinance online and your knowledge of them will impress the target.
+It’s also a good idea to become familiar with local city ordinances as they pertain to lighting, alarm systems, fire safety standards, signage, fencing and landscaping and other items in the survey.
+Most cities publish these ordinances online and your knowledge of them will impress the target.

 Let’s take a quick look at each section of the survey.